- The best cat breeds, like Ragdoll and Maine Coon, vary in personality and grooming needs for different homes.

 What Makes a Cat Breed “The Best”?

 Every cat has a different personality.
 Some are cute and welcoming, while others have different traits.
-Some require daily grooming.
+Some require daily grooming with the best cat grooming supplies.
 On the other hand, others seem to manage themselves better than we do on a Monday morning.

-So, how do we define the best indoor cat breeds or the best breeds overall?
+So, how do we define the best indoor cat breeds, or what is the best cat breed?
 Here’s what we looked at:

 -